Bone Broth Protein Powder, Bone Broth Concentrate, and Liquid Bone Broth: What’s the Difference?

-When made correctly, a traditional homemade bone broth will be packed with nutrients that are incredibly easy for your body to absorb, thanks to the long, slow simmer time.
-This is a massive benefit to those who have weakened digestive systems and absorption issues but who require specific nutrients to help heal their gut lining (such as glutamine and collagen, which are both found in bone broth).
+When made correctly, a traditional homemade bone broth will contain nutrients that are easier for your body to absorb, thanks to the long, slow simmer time.

 When you make your own bone broth at home, you have complete control over the ingredients.
-You can source bones and connective tissue that yield the most collagen, such as knuckles or patellas, and choose bones that have been raised organically or grass-fed to ensure no hormones or antibiotics end up in your broth.
+You can source bones and connective tissue that yield a higher concentration of collagen, such as knuckles or patellas, and choose bones that have been raised organically or grass-fed to ensure no hormones or antibiotics end up in your broth.
 You also control the simmer time (the longer you simmer, the more nutritious your broth will be).

 Although you have less control over the ingredients if you buy a premade bone broth from your local health food store, you can see what ingredients went into the broth on the food label, and if grass-fed or organic bones and acids were used.

-You can also see the indicator of a highly nutritious bone broth when it’s in its pure, liquid form: a thick, gelatinous layer that forms on top of the broth once the bones have been simmered for several hours.
-This is gelatin (the cooked form of collagen), which is where all of the anti-inflammatory amino acids, such as glycine and proline, are found (6).
+You can also see the indicator of a high-quality bone broth when it’s in its pure, liquid form: a thick, gelatinous layer that forms on top of the broth once the bones have been simmered for several hours.
+This is gelatin (the cooked form of collagen), which is where anti-inflammatory amino acids, such as glycine and proline, are found (6).